-The Government also has a rule to limit the total amount of tax advantaged cash you can hold in your personal pension overall, which is known at the Lifetime Allowance.
+The Government also has a rule to limit the total amount of tax advantaged cash you can hold in your personal pension overall, which is governed by the Lump Sum Allowance (LSA) and the Lump Sum and Death Benefits Allowance (LSDBA.

-If you exceed the Annual Allowance or the Lifetime Allowance limits, you may need to pay tax.
+If you exceed the Annual Allowance you may need to pay tax.
 Please note that the tax treatment of your pension is set by HM Revenue and Customs ('HMRC') and may change over time.